AnIdiotsGuide/discordjs-bot-guide/getting-started/your-basic-bot.md

 The changes to the code are still simple.
 Let's go through them:

-* `let prefix = "!";` defines the prefix as the exclamation mark.
+* `const prefix = "!";` defines the prefix as the exclamation mark.
 You can change it to something else, of course.
 * The line `if(!msg.content.startsWith(prefix)) return;` is a small bit of optimization which reads: "If the message does not start with my prefix, stop what you're doing".
 This prevents the rest of the function from running, making your bot faster and more responsive.
 * The commands have changed so use this prefix, where `startsWith(prefix + "ping")` would only be triggered when the message starts with `!ping`.